Beaky Buzzard: Short subjects

-Later minor appearances
+Later and minor appearances

 Beaky has had minor roles in various Warner Bros. projects, such as Tiny Toon Adventures, where he plays the mentor of the character Concord Condor, and the movies Space Jam (1996) as a member of the Tune Squad, 2003's Looney Tunes: Back in Action as an Acme pilot voiced by Joe Alaskey, and Space Jam: A New Legacy (2021) very briefly seen leaving Tune World in Bugs' flashback, in front of an unknown figure and Cecil Turtle.

 Beaky Buzzard appeared in The Sylvester & Tweety Mysteries in the episode "3 Days & 2 Nights of the Condor", where he was voiced by Jeff Bennett.
 Beaky's mother, who appeared in many of his original shorts, also appeared in an episode of the show (voiced by Tress MacNeille).

 Beaky made a cameo in Bah, Humduck!
-A Looney Tunes Christmas as one of Daffy's employeers and appeared in The Looney Tunes Show episode from second season "Ridiculous Journey", voiced by Jim Cummings.
+A Looney Tunes Christmas as one of Daffy's employees.

+Beaky appeared in The Looney Tunes Show in the second-season episode "Ridiculous Journey", voiced by Jim Cummings.

+Bizzy Buzzard, a female equivalent to (or a relative of) Beaky, appears in the preschool series Bugs Bunny Builders; Mama Buzzard has appeared as well.

-Beaky's most recent appearance was in the Looney Tunes Cartoons series, voiced by Michael Ruocco.
+Beaky's most recent appearance was in the series Looney Tunes Cartoons, voiced by Michael Ruocco.
+He appeared in the episodes "Buzzard School" (2020, with Bugs), "Desert Menu" (2023, with Bugs), and "A Prickly Pair" (2023, solo), as well as several short interstitial gags featuring him.
+Mama Buzzard occasionally appears in the series.

-Beaky appears in the preschool series Bugs Bunny Builders, where he is a female bird and renamed Bizzy Buzzard.